Keto No Bake Cookies

 No bake cookies without oats

 Traditional no bake cookies are loaded with regular rolled oats, which are high in carbohydrates.
-To make no bake cookies keto friendly, oat fiber is used instead.
+I use oat fiber instead to keep these low carb.

 Oat fiber is an insoluble fiber made from finely ground oat husks.
-It’s essentially not digestible, meaning it doesn’t contribute any carbs or even calories to the recipe.
-It’s how we can get that oat flavor without the actual carbs from oatmeal in these no bakes.
+It’s not digestible, so it doesn’t contribute any carbs or even calories to the recipe.
+That’s how you get that oat flavor without the carbs from oatmeal.

 Even though the oat fiber isn’t adding carbs or calories, it will help keep you full and can help move things along the digestive system.